Li Keqiang: Domestic policy

+In March 2022, Li announced China would introduce a digital version of the national identification card.
+In April 2022, he attended a symposium with multiple provincial leaders in Jiangxi, saying China must strengthen the "sense of urgency".
+In May 2022, Li told a teleconference of provincial leaders that the employment situation was "complicated and grim", urging them to take more action.
+In the same month, he visited Yunnan, where he promised "resolute efforts" to crackdown on electricity cuts. he held a video conference where he spoke to more than 100,000 government cadres, where he warned about the challenges facing the economy.
+In June 2022, Li held a symposium at the Ministry of Transport, talking about the importance of transport in the market economy.
+He also visited Gaobeidian and Zhuozhou, Hebei, in the same month, saying "China’s ample grain supply is vital to stabilize consumer prices".

+In July 2022, at a State Council meeting, Li called for new infrastructure projects to boost the economy.
+In the same month, he attended a symposium with local officials in Fujian, where he called on Shanghai, Guangdong, Jiangsu, Zhejiang and Fujian to stabilize production and employment.
+He later visited the Ministry of Civil Affairs and the Ministry of Human Resources and Social Security, later holding a seminar on employment problems and economic development.
+In August 2022, he visited Shenzhen, where he met in person with leaders from Guangdong and via video link with provincial leaders from Jiangsu, Zhejiang, Shandong, Henan and Sichuan.
+To stabilize the economy, Li also sent 16 provincial inspection teams in August.
+In September 2022, he held a special meeting of the State Council to "introduce policies and measures to boost consumption and investment".

+Economy

-Li has an academic background in economics and is therefore a firm believer in the use of robust economic data to aid in government decision making.
-When Li initially entered office, China was facing numerous structural problems inherited from the previous administration.
-Namely, the large abundance of non-performing loans, that many of the giant infrastructure projects the country embarked on since the global financial crisis was overloaded with crushing debt and lower than expected revenues, and the increasingly large wealth gap.
+Li was a firm believer in the use of robust economic data to aid in government decision making.
+When Li initially entered office, China was facing structural problems inherited from the previous administration, such as an abundance of non-performing loans from many of the giant infrastructure projects the country had embarked on after the 2008 financial crisis, was overloaded with crushing debt, lower than expected revenues, and the increasingly large wealth gap.
 Under these circumstances, Li was said to have responded with what became known as "Likonomics", a term coined by economists at the investment bank Barclays Capital.
 Likonomics consisted of a three-prong approach that included the across-the-board reduction of debt, an end to massive stimulus practices of the Wen Jiabao government, and structural reforms.
 However, by 2014, global economic pressures and a decrease in demand of Chinese exports led to lower than expected economic growth rates.
 Year-on-year GDP growth amounted to less than 7.5% for the first time since 1989.
 Li's government then responded with tax cuts for small businesses, renovation projects of poor urban areas, and another round of rail construction, particularly focused on the country's interior.

-After the announcement of comprehensive reforms at the Third Plenum in 2013, Li became a leading figure of the government's reform implementation efforts.
-The Third Plenum called for market forces to play a "decisive" role in the allocation of resources, ostensibly looking to decrease government regulation on the free market.
-In early 2014, Li said that local governments were still ineffective at following the central government's reform directives, and that some governments meddle in affairs they shouldn't be involved in, and some don't pay attention to things they should be doing.
-Li emphasized that the success of reforms came down to "execution and implementation", and criticized local governments for failing to act in support of reforms.

-Since January 2020, Li has been in charge of the Chinese government's response to the COVID-19 pandemic.
-On 27 January, Li visited Wuhan, the original epicenter of the pandemic, to direct outbreak prevention work.